imilas/ECG_Augmentation_Report/tasks.md

 - [ ] Deep learning Explainability [Ali]
 - [ ] Presentation Preparation[Amir and Ali]
 - [ ] Project report [Amir and Ali]
+-

+# To do
+- make diagram of pipeline
+- write processing functions description
+- compare to competition winner
+- add figures and tables for last two datasets